 I began in Beijing, it was only fitting to end there.

-China has wonders to behold and one is the high speed railway, considered to be one of the fastest around and the others are spread far and wide, from mountains that bend the imagination to sacred temples where only whispers are heard, but the biggest seat of China is Beijing.
+China has wonders to behold and one is the high speed railway, considered to be one of the fastest around.
+The other wonders spread far and wide, from mountains that bend the imagination to sacred temples where only whispers are heard, but the biggest seat of China is Beijing.

 Leaving after a long period somewhere is always tough, but as the train shot away from Wuxi towards Beijing and the speed picked up to 310 km/h, I felt airy.
-A feeling that surprised me.
-I detected no traces of sadness, but relief.
+A sensation that surprised me.
+I detected no traces of sadness, but only relief.

 To be blind to what was ahead, to stop looking backwards — there’s nothing like it is there?
 That swell of discovery.